bence-toth/react-employee-select/server/README.md

 ### Parameters

 In order to query “the database” and get one page of results, you must supply the following `GET` arguments:
-- `q` – the name you are looking for, use `john+doe` format when providing multiple inputs
+- `q` – the name you are looking for, use `john+doe` format when providing multiple word queries
 - `page` – the page number
 - `per_page` – the number of items per page